Arkansas Home Buyer Budget Guide

 Down payment

-A larger down payment can improve affordability, but it is not the only factor.
-Buyers should also think about preserving cash after closing.
+A larger down payment can improve affordability, but buyers should also think about preserving cash after closing.

 Credit profile